nsidc/usaon-vta-docs/glossary.md

 ## Analysis

-A visualization that is generated from the `library` of responses by an `Analyst` selecting filters based on fields of `response subjects`, such as `tags`.
+A visualization that is generated from the `library` of responses by an `Analyst` selecting filters based on fields of `response objects`, such as `tags`.
 We envision being able to blend `responses` around common Objects or Fields within those Objects, for
 example: "show all `responses` tied to a given `data product`".
 Or "show all where `tags` include 'rivers'", etc. If this is overly complex, it can be a down the line feature, but is